 Unlike other curry recipes, Japanese katsu uses fried breaded chicken, giving it a satisfyingly crunchy texture combined with a sweet punchy sauce.
 This Japanese recipe is easy to master and uses curry powder packed with turmeric, cardamom, cumin seeds, and much more, to give delicious spice.

-For the katsu sauce, heat oil in a saucepan over a medium heat, add the onion, ginger and garlic and sauté for three to four minutes until tender.
+- For the katsu sauce, heat oil in a saucepan over a medium heat, add the onion, ginger and garlic and sauté for three to four minutes until tender.
 Add the curry powder and stir until fragrant.
-Then stir in flour and cook for one to two minutes.
-Gradually whisk in the stock, add the soy sauce and honey and simmer, whisking occasionally, for about 10 minutes.
+Then stir in flour and cook for 1-2 mins.
+Gradually whisk in the stock, add the soy sauce and honey and simmer, whisking occasionally, for about 10 mins.
 Stir in the rice vinegar and garam masala.
 Keep warm.

 Freezing and defrosting guidelines